 An independent interpretation is credited when a physician or other health care professional views an image or tracing and uses the information to make clinical decisions.
 The practitioner documents their interpretation.
 Another physician, usually a radiologist, was or will be paid for the formal interpretation.

 The test must be described with a CPT® code and must typically have a report; that is, a test with a professional and technical component.
-The physician can receive credit for an independent interpretation only if they or their same specialty partner didn’t bill globally for the service or for the professional component (the interpretation).
+The E/M. performing physician can receive credit for their independent interpretation only if they or someone in their specialty does not intend to bill globally for the service or for the professional component (-26) (the interpretation).
 For example, a surgeon views an ultrasound or a CT scan that a radiologist has (or will) formally review, and the surgeon documents their findings.
-Credit an independent interpretation for the surgeon at the E/M visit at which the image is viewed, interpreted, and documented.
+Credit an independent interpretation for the surgeon performing the E/M visit at which the image is viewed, interpreted, and documented.

-Which brings us to our question about the change in 2023.
-Can the provider get credit for both ordering and interpretation if documented?
-Yes, using the example above, the surgeon could still get credit for the interpretation of the CT scan, even if they had ordered the CT scan when a radiologist is billing for the interpretation.
+Which brings us back to our question about the change to “independent interpretation”, in 2023.
+Can the provider get credit for both ordering and interpretation, if documented?
+Yes, using the example above, the surgeon could still get credit for the interpretation of the CT scan, even if they ordered the CT scan and when a radiologist is billing for the interpretation.